Death Is Nothing to Us

 Death Is Nothing to Us is the third full-length studio album by American post-hardcore band Fiddlehead, released by Run for Cover in 2023.
 It has received positive reviews from critics.
-The music explores mourning as part of a thematic trilogy with the band's previous two releases and was inspired by various influences, including DC hardcore, James Joyce, and Kids.
+The music explores mourning as part of a thematic trilogy with the band's previous two releases and was influenced from many different sources, including DC hardcore, James Joyce, and Kids.

 Reception

 BrooklynVegan gave several positive reviews to this album: Andrew Sacher named it one of the picks of the week when it was released, for having the band's "most melodic, hook-filled songs yet, and also some of their hardest-hitting".
 In a mid-year wrap-up of the best emo and post-hardcore albums of the year, he included this among the top ten and also included it among the 50 best punk albums of the year.
 In Exclaim!, Adam Feibel rated this album an 8 out of 10 for combining melody and intensity, with music that "is just as intellectually and emotionally engaging".
 This was one of the picks of the week from The Fader, where critic David Renshaw called it "nuanced" for dealing with the emotional complexities of mourning that "ends with a moment of pitch-black positivity".
 Mischa Pearlman, writing for Kerrang! scored this album a 4 out of 5, summing up that "it turns death into both everything and nothing, by reminding us that, even when we're no longer here, we'll still exist within the minds and memories of those who love us and who – for a while, anyway – are still here".

 A feature piece from Paste by Matt Mitchell characterized this work as "dense, thoughtful, and ambitious".
 Nina Corcoran of Pitchfork gave Death Is Nothing to Us a 7.6 out of 10, praising the band for showing restraint by "prioritizing nimble bass and guitar work".
 Corcoran later chose this album to spotlight how American hardcore punk music embraced experimentation and cross-genre elements in 2023.
 Cogwheel of PunkNews rated this album 4 out of 5 stars for showing emotional growth through grief and having "top notch" musicianship.
 Updates from Revolver praised "Sleepyhead" and "Sullenboy".
 Two critics from Uproxx voted this among the best albums of 2023.
 Staff from WBUR-FM chose the best local albums of the year and Karen Muller wrote that vocalist Pat Flynn's "roar embodies that pain and rallies against it, often within the same track".